JRM232324/JuanRafael77.github.io/projects/dissertation.md

 ## Conclusion

-This project allowed me to investigate cybersecurity from a **human-centred perspective**, complementing the technical experience demonstrated by my Wazuh SIEM and Enterprise Ubuntu Home Lab projects.
+This project allowed me to investigate cybersecurity from a perspective that focused on human emotional responses, complementing the technical experience that was taught to me throughout my university courses.

-The research demonstrated that cybersecurity incidents can have consequences extending beyond technical compromise, influencing emotions, perceptions, behaviour and cybersecurity awareness.
+Research demonstrated that cybersecurity incidents can have consequences extending beyond technical compromise, these range from: influencing emotions, perceptions, behaviour and heightened cybersecurity awareness.

-The project also developed my ability to design and manage an independent research project, collect and analyse primary data, adapt methodology when challenges occurred, and communicate findings using evidence-based analysis.
+Additionally the project also developed my ability to design and manage an independent research project, collect and analyse primary data, adapt methodology when challenges occurred, and communicate findings using evidence-based analysis.

-Overall, the project strengthened my understanding of the **human factors surrounding cybersecurity** while developing transferable skills in research, statistical analysis, qualitative analysis, project management and security analysis.
+Overall, the project strengthened my understanding of the human factors surrounding cybersecurity while developing transferable skills in research, statistical analysis, qualitative analysis, project management and security analysis.

 ---